JaneliaSciComp/osgpyplusplus/README.md

 There exist already two projects that provide python bindings for OpenSceneGraph: osgswig and osgboostpython.
 So why am I trying to create yet another?

-Currency: osgswig has not been updated for a couple of years.
-So I created a fork of osgswig here on github, and I modified osgswig to work with OpenSceneGraph version 3.2.1.
+Currency: The competing project osgswig has not been updated for a couple of years (I'm writing in 2014).
+So I created a fork of osgswig (elsewhere) here on github, and I modified osgswig to work with OpenSceneGraph version 3.2.1.
 I also added support to osgswig for the osgVolume module.
 I learned enough about osgswig in this process to convince me that I would prefer to work with bindings based on Boost.Python, rather than on SWIG.
+So I created this osgpyplusplus project too.

-Completeness: The osgboostpython project contains impressive manually coded bindings based on Boost.Python.
+Completeness: The other competing project, osgboostpython, contains impressive manually coded bindings based on Boost.Python.
 I predict that osgboostpython will never be complete, because manually coding those bindings is an overly ambitious goal.
 So I have chosen to use the Py++ code generator to automate the creation of Boost.Python bindings for OpenSceneGraph.
-I am fortunate to have the osgboostpython project available, to serve as a gold-standard touchstone for what those automatically generated bindings should look like.
+I am fortunate to have the osgboostpython project available, to serve as a gold-standard touchstone for what these semi-automatically generated bindings should look like.

 Control: I am maintaining an application (Neuroptikon) that depends critically on Python bindings for OpenSceneGraph.
 I appreciate having both projects controlled by me, so I can improve them together, without necessarily needing to negotiate features with others.

+One special feature of these osgpyplusplus bindings is built-in API documentation.
+OpenSceneGraph source code contains DOXYGEN comments to document the API. osgpyplusplus parses these comments, and creates python docstrings, so they can be used for interactive API documentation.
+Further, these docstrings are formatted so that python API documentation could be generated using the epydoc tool.
+The intention is that the OpenSceneGraph python API documentation created with epydoc, would resemble the C++ documentation created with DOXYGEN.

 The Janelia Farm Research Campus Software Copyright 1.1 Copyright (c) 2014, Howard Hughes Medical Institute, All rights reserved.